nodeshift/nodejs-reference-architecture/docs/development/kubernetes-dev-environment.md

 integration test run.
 When doing this, one should run nyc around the execution of the unit + integration tests to capture the code coverage from the combination of the two types of tests.
 However, one can't have the pod test-script immediately finish once the test finishes, or else the test results will disappear when the test pod shuts down.
-Normally, local developer testing can then just look at the logs of the shutdown pod to see if it was successful or not, but when debugging failures in a CICD pipeline like Travis/Jenkins, its very useful to run the same logic locally on one's development system, and those flows will typically need the full test result files.
+Normally, local developer testing can then just look at the logs of the shutdown pod to see if it was successful or not, but when debugging failures in a CI/CD pipeline like Travis/Jenkins, its very useful to run the same logic locally on one's development system, and those flows will typically need the full test result files.

 There are two general solutions for this:
 * For tests run in a non-production environment like minikube, a kubernetes Physical Volume (PV) can be created and and mounted in the test container for the post-test script to copy its result files into.
-The higher level test-logic flow on one's development system (or CICD engine like Travis/Jenkins) can then copy out the test result and coverage files.
+The higher level test-logic flow on one's development system (or CI/CD engine like Travis/Jenkins) can then copy out the test result and coverage files.

 * Utilize a state-handshake between the high level test scripting (eg. Travis/Jenkins/laptop shell) and the process in the test pod.
 This can be done with a file in the pod, where the test scripting writes the process return-code from the tests to that file and